propernicedigital/twoofthree.github.io/Sessions/01/README.md

 </html>
 ```

-This will setup an index to your github Pages
+This will setup an index to your github Pages.

+## Setting up a basic website project

+Let's setup all the basics you need to create your website portfolio.
+This will contain links to all the projects you work on over this course.

+Start by creating a folder and name it `assets` in here you'll create 3 new sub folders, one named `css` one named `js` and one named `images`.
+Take a guess at what you'll be storing in each folder.